Doom-Cult-Society/DoomCultSociety/README.md

 This destroys all CUL tokens.
 Even if the community somehow manages to keep the DAO going, the contract autodestructs after 52 weeks.

-TLDR: Probably shouldn't take investment advice from text written by a stranger and posted to a webpage literally titled "Doom Cult Society".
+(Not investment advice.
+If you're taking advice from text written by a stranger and posted to a webpage literally titled "Doom Cult Society", you should probably put down the blockchain and go outside for a bit...)

 ### Is there a Discord?